 Ricardo uses a wide range of social media channels and the processing of data within the channels is in line with the privacy policies and user agreements of each individual channel, as well as the relevant data protection regulations.

 Ricardo’s recruitment process

 Ricardo has recruitment personnel around the world looking for new people to join our wide variety of teams and disciplines, helping us to effectively and sustainably support our customers.
 As part of our recruitment process we advertise roles online and you can apply for these by completing the application form and providing us with your CV.

 When you apply for one of the Ricardo vacancies your information is submitted to our secure applicant management systems.
 The data you submit will then be shared (via the system) with our professional recruiters, external recruitment agents, the relevant hiring manager and other people within Ricardo who are part of the recruitment process for the role.

 How long is my application information / personal information stored in the Ricardo applicant management systems?

-Your personal information will be stored in the system for up to 12 months from submission.
+Your personal information will be stored in the system for up to 60 months from submission.
 We retain your information in our system to help us maintain suitable records of how we manage the recruitment process and to help us improve and quality check the consistent approach we take.
-After the 12 months we will send you an email asking you to confirm if you wish to continue to consent to your data being stored and for us to communicate with you as previously described.
-If you do not respond to this email within one month we will unsubscribe you.
+Unless you receive an email from us and you confirm your consent to a longer storage period of your data, your data will be deleted latest after 60 months.